evanguarnaccia/dss-yolo-train/README.md

-# 🚀 Dataiku Project Bundle: [Project Name - e.g., Monthly Sales Reporting Template]
+# Dataiku Project Bundle: Image Annotation Module

-This repository serves as the distribution hub for a Dataiku DSS project bundle designed to [briefly state the project's purpose, e.g., automate sales data aggregation and generate core metrics].
+This repository serves as the distribution hub for a Dataiku DSS project bundle for image annotation within a ML pipeline.

 This is a portable template designed to be easily imported into any Dataiku DSS instance.
 It contains only the Flow structure, recipes, and logic—no data or connection settings are included.

-## ✨ Quick Start: Import and Configuration
+## Quick Start: Import and Configuration

 ### Prerequisites

 Before importing, please ensure you have the following configured on your Dataiku DSS instance:

-1.  **Dataiku Version:** DSS [Minimum Version, e.g., 12.0+]
+1.  **Dataiku Version:** DSS 12.0
 2.  **Required Connections:** The Flow uses placeholder connections.
 You must have the following equivalent connections defined on your instance:
     * `[SOURCE_DB_NAME]`: Used for raw data extraction.
     * `[OUTPUT_FILES_STORE]`: Used for final report storage (e.g., S3, Azure Blob, or a Local Folder).